-There are many benefits to learning a musical instrument, or learning to sing, and we can help you every step of the way.
-We offer individual or group lessons, and we can also lend you an instrument.
-Nobody is too old to learn.
-As well as tutoring children from as young as three years of age, we also offer learning opportunities for the ‘late’ starter.
+There are huge benefits to learning a musical instrument, or learning to sing.
+We are here to help you every step of the way.
+We offer individual or group lessons, lend instruments and provide bursaries.

-As well as developing instrumental and vocal skills, learning how to play an instrument or sing also helps you to improve many core skills such as memory, co-ordination, self-discipline, motivation, time management, team work, confidence, creativity and imagination .
+Learning how to play an instrument or sing helps to improve core skills such as memory, co-ordination, motivation, confidence, discipline, creativity and imagination .

-We also offer ‘wrap around’ services and guidance to help with the learning process, such as bands and ensembles you can join, projects and events to take part in, and advice and guidance on choosing and obtaining the right instrument.
+We also offer additional services and guidance to help with the learning process, such as bands and ensembles you can join, projects and events to take part in, and advice and guidance on choosing and obtaining the right instrument.

 We are a fully accountable service and we welcome feedback.
 We make sure it is easy for you to communicate with your tutors, and to ask our management team questions.

-There are two options for requesting lessons: families can set up a booking request direct online, or some schools can make a booking request for you.
-You can book as many lessons as you wish at a time, including one-off 'taster' lessons.
-Once we have received your request, we will attempt to match you with a tutor for your lesson within a few days and confirm by email.
-You can then make your payment online so that lessons can begin.
+There are two options for requesting lessons: families can set up a booking request direct online (see 'Request a lesson' on this page).
+You can book as many lessons as you wish at a time, including one-off 'taster' session.
+Once we have received your request, we will allocate to you a tutor for your lesson and an automatic confirmation will be sent via email.
+Once confirmed, payment is then required so that sessions may begin.
 If it is not possible to provide a tutor, your booking will then be added onto our waiting list.
 Due to the popularity of certain instruments, please contact us if you have not heard back within a term.

 Schools can usually provide some financial support for looked-after children or those who are eligible for Free School Meals.
 Please check with them if you are eligible.

 For individuals unable to access school support, we provide financial help to overcome barriers to taking part.
 For more information, please visit our Help and Support page by clicking here!